hnakae/go-club/_posts/sacrifice.md

   url: "/assets/blog/theory5/sacrifice-1.jpg"
 ---

+## Intro

+How do we correctly determine what stones are scrap?
+What do we get from sacrificing scrap stones?
+What are the consequences of not sacrificing the scrap?

+Knowing exactly how and why we sacrifice stones will not only make our games more sophisticated, but we will also obtain more freedom and control over the flow of the game.
+My goal here is to give you a framework that can lighten the cognitive load for this decision making process for when you are under time pressure in a game of Go.

+---

-## Basic Concepts of Go #5: How to determine scrap stones
+## How to determine what to sacrifice

-On what basis do we determine whether a stone is scrap or not?
-How do we know if a stone is valuable and must be saved, or if a stone should be thrown away and sacrificed?
-This question may sound absurdly simple to the point that it may sound like an insult to your intelligence, but I promise that knowing with certainty whether a stone can be sacrificed or not, is more rare than it may seem.
-There are many dan level players who would not be able to give you a concrete response.
-And, in the middle of a chaotic game with time pressure, this lack of clarity leads these dan players to make the mistake of saving stones which should not have been saved.

-1 Stones that are stuck to alive stones.
+_1 Stones that are stuck to alive stones._

-2 Stones that were played as kikashi(forcing moves).
+_2 Stones that were played as kikashi(forcing moves)._

 Using these two conditions, we must determine if a stone is scrap or not.
 Of course there are exceptions, but on a fundamental level, this is what we use to judge if a stone is scrap or not.

 ---

-Let's take a look at some examples to clarify these two conditions.

-## Starting with Condition #1:

-Stones that are stuck to alive groups.
+## _1) Stones that are stuck to alive stones._

+Example:

+_Black to Play_

 ![image info](/assets/blog/theory5/part1/theory5-1.PNG)